aospapp/aosp/external/perfetto/docs/data-sources/cpu-scheduling.md

 This allows to get fine grained scheduling events such as:

-* Which threads were scheduling on which CPU cores at any point in time, with nanosecond accuracy.
+* Which threads were scheduled on which CPU core at any point in time, with nanosecond accuracy.
 * The reason why a running thread got descheduled (e.g. pre-emption, blocked on a mutex, blocking syscall or any other wait queue).